 They are on many different kinds of medium, including books, CD-ROM, microfilm and paper.

-Their aims are to collect documents relating to the history of the area, preserve them for future generations, and to make these resources accessible to the public.
+The Office's aims are to collect documents relating to the history of the area, preserve them for future generations, and to make these resources accessible to the public.

 The records and documents will be of use whether you are researching the history of a house, conducting research for a school, college or university assignment, tracing your family history or studying the history of your local area.